-The analyser/ systems installed for particulate matter monitoring require calibration performed by isokinetic sampling carried out to either BSEN 13284-1, IS: 11255 Part 1 (Particulate Matter) or EPA method 17 or EPA method 5 or BS ISO 9096:2003.
-The sampling location for the analyser must be in accordance with the appropriate standard.
+The analyser/ systems installed for particulate matter monitoring require calibration performed by manual isokinetic sampling carried out through either BSEN 13284-1, IS: 11255 Part 1 (Particulate Matter) or EPA method 17 or EPA method 5 or BS ISO 9096:2003.
+The sampling location for the analyser must be in accordance with the prescribed guidelines (Emission Regulation Part-III).